eclab/edisyn/README.md

 I have occasionally seen hard crashing/hanging on Windows if the USB MIDI device is disconnected while Edisyn is attempting to communicate over MIDI.
 It appears to be a Windows driver issue.
 So don't do that.

-I have had at least one report that Java 8 on Windows has serious problems with some Edisyn patch editors (probably memory).
-Install something newer.

 #### Dealing with High-Resolution Displays in Windows

 Java doesn't handle high-resolution displays properly in Windows, especially Windows 10.
-Be sure to have installed at least Java 11 (otherwise you'll have teeny tiny Edisyn windows).
+Be sure to have installed Java 20 (or Java 11 if you're using the old Java version of the jar file, see above).
+Otherwise you'll have teeny tiny Edisyn windows.
 You'll still have font issues on 4K monitors.
 I am told this can help dealing with it:

 1. Find the java.exe file you installed.
 2. Right-click and select "Properties"